 Emir Sanusi & President Buhari

-While speaking at a policy monitoring dialogue
+While speaking at a policy monitoring dialogue hosted

-hosted by Savannah Centre for Diplomacy, Democracy and Development, at Transcorp Hilton
+for Diplomacy, Democracy and Development, at Transcorp Hilton

 Hotel in Abuja, the Emir of Kano, Muhammad Sanusi II, revealed that the Central Bank of Nigeria (CBN), is illegally lending to federal government.